jupyterlite/jupyterlite-sphinx/docs/directives/try_examples.md

 The `try_examples` directive has options
-* `:height:` To set a specific value for the height of the [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) containing the embeddednotebook.
+* `:height:` To set a specific value for the height of the [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) containing the embedded notebook.
 * `:button_text` To customize the text of the button that replaces the rendered examples with an embedded notebook.
 * `:theme:` This works the same as for the other JupyterLite-Sphinx directives.
 * `:example_class:` An html class to attach to the outer container for the rendered